Jackalopalen/Audioshield-PlayMusic/README.md

 ## Installation Instructions

 1. Audioshield-PlayMusic is based on Node.js.
 To install Node.js (v6.0 or above), visit https://nodejs.org/en/.
-2. [Download a zip of this project](https://github.com/kufii/Audioshield-PlayMusic/archive/master.zip) and extract it anywhere.
+2. [Download a zip of this project](https://github.com/Jackalopalen/Audioshield-PlayMusic/archive/master.zip) and extract it anywhere.
 3. Open up config.ini and make sure the correct path is set for Steam.exe.
+4. Right click on Audioshield in your Steam library and click Properties.
+In the Betas tab, select `before_videoshield` from the dropdown list then click close button at the bottom of the window.
+Then wait for Steam to patch to the old version.
-4. Run Audioshield-PlayMusic.exe.
+5. Run Audioshield-PlayMusic.exe.
 You will be prompted for your username and app password.
-You can [generate an app password here](https://support.google.com/accounts/answer/185833?hl=en).
+You can [generate an app password here](https://security.google.com/settings/security/apppasswords).

 ## Launch Instructions